gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 On STM32 microcontrollers this pin is called `NSS` (which stands for _not slave select_, _not_ being because the signal is active low).

+## Shared MOSI/MISO Pins

+Some low-pin count packaged ICs use shared MOSI/MISO lines.
+One such example is some of the DPOTs in the Microchip MCP4XXX family.
+The 8-pin potentiometer variants such as the MCP4131 contain a single MOSI/MISO pin (called SDI/SDO).
+This obviously prevents data from being transmitted in both directions at the same time.
+If connecting such a device up to a normal hardware SPI peripheral, a resistor is needed to prevent driver contention (as shown in the below image) when the MCP4131 sends data back to the microcontroller.
+If you are bit-banging the SPI communications, you can smartly turn the host controller output into an input at the right clock edge to receive data and eliminate the need for the resistor.

+{{% img src="microchip-mcp41x1-dpot-spi-connections.png" width="600px" caption="Schematics from the MCP4XXX DPOT datasheet showing to connect the shared MOSI/MISO pin (called SDI/SDO) to a SPI bus and SPI host[^bib-microchip-mcp4xxxx-dpot-ds]." %}}

+The datasheet says exactly when the SDI will be turned into an SDO and data sent back:

+> The 8-lead Single Potentiometer devices are pin limited so the SDO pin is multiplexed with the SDI pin (SDI/SDO pin).
+After the Address/Command (first 6-bits) are received, If a valid Read command has been requested, the SDO pin starts driving the requested read data onto the SDI/SDO pin[^bib-microchip-mcp4xxxx-dpot-ds].

 ## Similar Protocols

 ### Microwire (uWire)